MarkHold/Omniax-final/projectsites/setup/index.rst

 .. image:: site-template-setting-general.png

-13. Name the template “site template 1”.
+13. Name the template site template 1.

 14. Make sure to have the language selected as your prefered language.